Grandida-Projects/reccoin-backend/README.md

 function balanceOf() public view returns (uint256)
 ```

-Retrieves the balance of tokens for the caller (company or picker).
+Retrieve the balance of tokens for the caller (company or picker).

 ### `registerCompany()`<a name="registercompany"></a>